 - Form Name — Edit the name of your form.

 - Form Description — Add a description for your form.
 You can choose to display the description above the form when you embed it on your site.

 - Submit Button Text — Customize the wording on the Submit button.

 - Spam Prevention — Stop spammers from submitting junk entries through your contact form.
-You can use the honeypot feature or Google reCAPTCHA to do this.
-If you don’t see Google reCAPTCHA here, save your form and set up reCAPTCHA in the WPForms plugin settings.
-Keep in mind that the honeypot feature is enabled on all forms by default, so uncheck it here if you have another spam prevention method in use.
+You can use the anti-spam feature, custom CAPTCHA, or Google reCAPTCHA.
+Keep in mind that the anti-spam feature is enabled on all new forms by default.

 - AJAX Forms — Enable AJAX settings so the form can be submitted without reloading the page.

 - GDPR Enhancements — Make your form GDPR compliant.
 This will reduce the amount of data that the form captures about your visitors.
 If your form is likely to be used by people who live in the European Union, you might need to check this.
 For more details, see our guide on how to add a GDPR Agreement Field to your site’s forms.